 According to AAPL Bylaws, Article II, landwork is defined as:

-A. Negotiating for the acquisition or divestiture of mineral rights.
+A. Negotiating for the acquisition or divestiture of minerals or real property associated with or connected to energy sources.

-B. Negotiating business agreements that provide for the exploration for and/or development of minerals.
+B. Negotiating business agreements that provide for the exploration for and/or development of minerals or real property associated with or connected to energy sources.

-C. Determining ownership in minerals through the research of public and private records.
+C. Determining ownership in minerals or real property associated with or connected to energy sources through the research of public and private records.

-D. Reviewing the status of title, curing title defects, providing title due diligence and otherwise reducing title risk associated with ownership in minerals or the acquisition and divestiture of mineral properties, but shall not include division order or lease analyst functions.
+D. Reviewing the status of title, curing title defects, providing title due diligence and otherwise reducing title risk associated with ownership in minerals or energy sources or the acquisition and divestiture of minerals or real property associated with or connected to energy sources, but shall not include division order or lease analyst functions.

-E. Managing rights and/or obligations derived from ownership of interests in minerals.
+E. Managing rights and/or obligations derived from ownership of interests in minerals or real property associated with or connected to energy sources.

-F. Unitizing or pooling of interests in minerals.
+F. Unitizing or pooling of interests in minerals or real property associated with or connected to energy sources.

 No. You should apply for the highest designation in which you are eligible.